laurent-martin/aspera-api-examples/web/README.md

 # Aspera transfers in web app using Connect or HTTP Gateway and Node API

-This application shows how to start a file transfer in a web browser using either the Aspera Connect SDK or the Aspera HTTP Gateway SDK.
+This application shows how to build an Aspera-transfer-enabled web application using the Aspera Connect SDK and Aspera HTTP Gateway SDK.

 In both case, starting a transfer consists in building a **transfer spec**.

+The transfer spec is Aspera's structure that contains everything to start a transfer:

+- the HSTS server address and port
+- authorization (token, ssh key or password, etc...)
+- source files and destination folder
+- optional parameters such as resume policy or target rate ,etc...

+Web servers shall use the "token" authorization scheme, using either of those types:

+- Aspera Transfer token (a string that starts with either `ATM` or `ATB` and ends with the same letters reverse)
+- an OAuth 2.0 bearer token (a string that begins with `Bearer`)

 In this example, the transfer spec is build either:

-- Using a broker app (server) which in turn calls the HSTS node API (and then uses a token)
+- Using a broker app (server) which in turn calls the HSTS node API
+  - it generates an Aspera Transfer token : this is the recommended way
+  - or it uses a Basic token (for testing purpose only, do not expose node credentials)
-- using SSH credentials (demo only, do not do that)
+- Using SSH credentials (for testing purpose only, do not expose transfer user credentials) : in that case, HSTS node api is not used.

 The application is split in two parts:

-- <webroot/client.js> runs in the browser, started by <webroot/index.html>
+- <webroot/client.js> runs in the browser, started by the main application page <webroot/index.html>
 - <src/server.js> runs in nodejs and is called by the client.
 It calls the Node API of HSTS.

 ![diagram](diagram.png)